What Causes Thin Skin in the Elderly?

 At Bloo Pharmaceutica, we’re dedicated to helping individuals care for their skin at every stage of life.
 Our Methylene Blue-based product, Aqua Miraculorum, offers an innovative solution to combat the effects of aging, including thin skin to help you stay radiant and comfortable at any age.

-Frequently Asked Questions
+LEARN MORE HERE!Frequently Asked Questions

 Most users don’t have that experience, and those that do see some staining report it is very minor and comes off with ordinary cleaning or with a little bleach if really necessary.
 Disposable plastic travel tub liners are included and recommended for those with tub staining concerns.
 We always recommend draining the tub immediately after usage so as to limit exposure time of bathwater, just in case.
-Note: users with tubs that have pitted, porous surfaces or uneven surfaces are more likely to see staining.
+Note: users with tubs that have pitted, porous surfaces, or uneven surfaces, are more likely to see staining.

 Yes.
 Although experiences may vary, we say it is best to avoid using white textiles with Aqua Miraculorum altogether.
 Methylene Blue staining is particularly difficult to remove from fabric.

-No. Pure Methylene Blue itself is highly staining, but Aqua Miraculorum, once dissolved in the bath is formulated to gain the greatest benefit with little to no risk of staining your skin.
+No. Pure Methylene Blue itself is highly staining, but Aqua Miraculorum, once dissolved in the bath, is formulated to gain the greatest benefit with little to no risk of staining your skin.

 For best results, you should spend at least 15-20 minutes, but spend as long as you like.
 After 3 to 4 hours the possibility of staining the tub rises, so to avoid possibility of blue staining the tub, remember to drain the tub immediately after your bath.

-Most will see some hydration and reduced pore size results within 30 minutes after the first bath, but much more after 24 hours.
+Most will see some hydration and reduced pore size within 30 minutes after the first bath, but much more after 24 hours.
 We recommend taking 3-5 baths within the first 2 week period to see noticeable improvements.
 We recommend continuing with one or more baths per week to maintain progress.

 No. It is best not to open the sachet at all.
 The powder inside the paper sachet can stain almost anything blue, so take care not to open the paper sachet.
+This is why the bath treatment is packaged to minimize contact prior to dropping the entire paper sachet in the tub water..